 Each year organizations invest significant resources in collecting, organizing, and submitting greenhouse gas data to CDP.
+This enables better business decision-making by companies and their stakeholders.

 Key Updates for This Year’s CDP